-Early adopters beset by hard-to-solve WAN problems deployed DIY SD-WAN.
-This approach worked well to both improve service delivery and reduce management burdens.
-Successive waves of organizations with fewer problems followed along on the backs of DIY SD-WAN pioneers with rapidly evolving and improving products.
+Early SD-WAN adopters, beset by hard-to-solve WAN problems, deployed DIY SD-WAN.
+This approach worked well to improve service delivery and reduce management burdens.
+Successive waves of organizations with fewer problems followed DIY SD-WAN pioneers with rapidly evolving and improving products.

 SD-WAN migration also looked like a logical place for some IT shops to flip the outsourcing switch and leave the WAN business entirely.
-Managed SD-WAN deployments rose rapidly over the course of three years, where they accounted for fewer than 8% of deployments in 2017 to half of all by 2020.
+Managed SD-WAN deployments rose rapidly over the course of three years, accounting for fewer than 8% of deployments in 2017 and rising to nearly 50% by 2020.

 Essentially, every managed network service provider brought forward at least one -- and often several -- SD-WAN options.
-Offerings ranged from managed deployments of DIY technology to carrier-specific, network-based portfolios built around the carrier's network infrastructure and virtualized infrastructure.
+Offerings ranged from managed deployments of DIY technology to carrier-specific, network-based portfolios built around the carrier's own network infrastructure and services.